 This oil typically contains more than 200 natural compounds and nutrients.
 Some ingredients include:

 Unlike THC, a CBD full-spectrum oil has no psychoactive effects and shouldn’t make you sick.
-In fact, no CBD product will get you high.
+In fact, no legal CBD product will get you high.

 Broad-spectrum oil is almost the same as full-spectrum oil.
 The difference between the two is that broad-spectrum oil is extracted with all of the cannabinoids in the cannabis plant, except for THC.